goblockchain/ftk-contract/README.md

 validate 80% tokenization rule

+//To do
-Check auction contract and number 10000 usage.
+//Check auction contract and number 10000 usage. check how I will put the age in MM/YYYY transfer function burn function setavailabilityforAssetToBeTransferred

 How to encode arguments in a struct call:
 To create an asset, for example:
 ["xyzwf",1,"link",0,"0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2","0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2",0,true,"url"]